SamieiSara/loan-risk-fraud-analytics/powerbi/README.md

 ##  DAX Measures

 DAX was used to define key business metrics and calculations.
+All measures are organized in a dedicated _Measures table to keep the field list clean and navigable.

 Examples include: